 8. Shop at a local Farmer’s Market.

 From just 7 sellers in 2004 to around 70 today, Urban Harvest’s Saturday Farmer’s Market is a popular destination.
-Enjoy buying fresh local produce like eggs, raw honey and cheese.
+One of the perks of moving to Houston is that you can enjoy buying fresh local produce like eggs, raw honey and cheese.

 Another equally popular local farmer’s market in Houston is Hope Farms Market.
 You’ll find tasty and affordable produce that is organic and healthy.